JessicaroseD1/Movie-and-Series-Quiz/README.md

 ## Resolved Bugs/Any issues

 I need to re-arrange the order of my end game button syntax as this is causing an error.

+## Deployment

+### Deploying a GitHub Repository to GitHub Pages

+1. Navigate to the "Settings" tab in the GitHub repository.
+2. Select "Pages" from the menu on the left.
+3. Under the "Source" section, select "Deploy from a branch" and "Branch: main."
+Click on "Save."
+4. GitHub takes a short while to publish the website.
+Refresh the page, if not done automatically, and once the website is deployed, the URL will be displayed.